 And lead us not into temptation.'” (וְאַל תְּבִיאֵנוּ לִידֵי נִסָּיוֹן)

 Initiative #1.
-Adonai is our Father.
+Adonai (the LORD) is our Father.
 This is the initiative of adoption.
-The physical descendants of Abraham, Isaac, and Jacob are born into the family of Adonai at conception.
-This adoption into the Family of Adonai is both a right and a burden that has been passed on to the children of Israel since the first day of the first Shavuot when the Covenant of the Law was ratified at the foot of Mount Sinai.
+The physical descendants of Abraham, Isaac, and Jacob are born into the family of Adonai Avinu at conception.
+This adoption into the family of Adonai (the LORD)- our God and our Father – is both a right and a burden that has been passed on to the children of Israel since the first day of the first Shavuot when the Covenant of the Law was ratified at the foot of Mount Sinai.

 Initiative #3.
-The Kingdom of heaven will rule the entire earth one day.
-On that day the Kingdom of heaven will get a name change.
-The Kingdom will no longer have just come to earth.
-It will become the ruling Kingdom over “all of the earth.”
-When this happens we will no longer refer to the kingdom as the Kingdom of heaven.
-The kingdom will be called the Kingdom of Adonai (HaShem).
-This is the initiative of restoration.
+The kingdom of Heaven will rule the entire earth one day.
+On that day the kingdom of Heaven will get a name change.
+The kingdom of Heaven will no longer have just come to earth.
+It will become the ruling kingdom of Adonai Eloheinu over all of the earth.
+When this happens we will no longer refer to the kingdom as the kingdom of Heaven come to earth.
+The kingdom will be called the Kingdom of Adonai (HaShem); which means: God’s servant (nation), the “Rule of God” (Israel), will become His *ruling nation and people over all the earth.
+This is the initiative of His “restoration.”

-The kingdom of Adonai will be inevitably established on earth because the Word of Adonai can never be ‘broken.’
+The kingdom of Adonai will be established on earth because the Word of Adonai our God can never be broken.